 I LOVE MAKING TAGS.
 I'm completely obsessed with my work.
 I have the BEST customers and I want to make the BEST tags that I can.
 I will *never* stop aggressively pursuing improvements to the quality and durability of my products.
 Honestly, if you want someone to spend an insane amount of time on a stamped dog tag for you, I'm your girl.
 As far as I'm aware, my process is very different from any other handstamped tag maker.
 I can only complete a few tags per day despite working very long hours, usually 7 days a week.
 Although I am always exploring new ways to make parts of my "unique" (read: slothlike) process more efficient, I am not willing to sacrifice any aspect of it to be able to make more tags per day.
 As a result I have limited orders and switched to complexity-based pricing.
 My goal is to both produce ridiculously high quality, ultra-custom, exceptionally durable tags AND provide ridiculously fast service.
-I don't want my customers to sit on a wait list for more than a month.
 The longer I am in this business, the less I am willing to compromise on any of that, and the only sure way for me to achieve this is by steeply increasing prices.
 As a side benefit, I may at some point also consistently make minimum wage... that would be cool too.
 I am of course uncomfortable with the price hikes regardless of the 500 reasons to go this direction with my business and I apologize to my customers.
 If I could clone myself and make all the tags all of you want to order every day, I totally freaking would.
 Alas!
 This is the only real solution I have.
 Every day I am thankful that my customer base allows me to Live The Dream and in return I can only promise to try my best to make my products and customer service worthy of the high pricetag.

 About the tagmaker.